 “Instead, it’s all about creating something exciting and new that people trust,” the German points out.
-“Phantom Racing is a really exceptional concept that’s going to change the way we look at motorsport.”
+“Phantom Racing is an exceptional concept that’s going to change the way we look at motorsport.”

 Benefits for everyone

-Joachim likes travelling, sports, and relaxing in the countryside in his spare time.
+Joachim likes traveling, sports, and relaxing in the countryside in his spare time.
 Especially in Latvia.
-“There are about two million people living there and most of them are in Riga,” he points out.
+“About two million people are living there and most of them are in Riga,” he points out.
 “As a result, the rest of the country is pretty empty.”
 In other words, the ideal place to build a race track — and also to find the headspace to think big.
 Extraordinarily big.